SomeNerdNamedSteve/Zeld.AI/README.md

 - Select = G

 ## Emulator Settings and screen configuration
-- Set the screen size of NEStopia to 2X
+- Set the screen size of NEStopia to 1X

-- Place NEStopia in top left-hand corner of main monitor
+## Code changes
+- While the goal is to make no changes to the actual algorithm, the only thing that has to be changed is the capture region.